 A therapist can also help you identify what’s feeding your stress, whether it’s internal or external factors.
 For example, “You might be in a job where you think you’re doing a terrible job.
 But nothing you try seems to help you get better, so you accept blame for the situation,” says Daramus.

 In this case, “A therapist might ask questions that will help you see that you’re being mistreated or that the expectations aren’t reasonable and need to be renegotiated,” she says.

-As you work through your issues in therapy, “You learn to have a more balanced view: Here’s where I could be better, but here’s where someone else has some responsibility too,” says Daramus.
+As you work through your concerns in therapy, “You learn to have a more balanced view: Here’s where I could be better, but here’s where someone else has some responsibility too,” says Daramus.

-The balanced view above is one example of how “you can experiment with new ways of dealing with a problem while your therapist supports you emotionally and gives you feedback,” she says.
+The balanced view above is one example of how “you can experiment with new ways of coping with a concern while your therapist supports you emotionally and gives you feedback,” she says.

-One of the options for working on your mental health is cognitive-behavioral therapy (CBT).
-This type of treatment focuses on identifying problems and creating clear solutions for them, often through practices.
+One of the options for working on your mental health is cognitive behavioral therapy (CBT).
+This type of treatment focuses on identifying concerns and creating clear solutions for them, often through practices.

 Here are some techniques often associated with CBT and what kind of results you can expect:

 |journaling||List negative thoughts and reframe them through a positive lens.||change the way you view certain things and situations|